Nexmo/stitch-js-quickstart/docs/2-inviting-members.md

 ### 2.6 - Invite the second user to the conversations

 Finally, let's invite the user to the conversation that we created.
-In your terminal, run the following command and remember to replace `CONVERSATION_ID` and `USER_ID` values.
+In your terminal, run the following command and remember to replace `CONVERSATION_ID` in the URL with the ID of the Conversation you created in the first guide and the `USER_ID` with the one you got when creating the User for `alice`.

 ```bash
 $ curl -X POST https://api.nexmo.com/beta/conversations/CONVERSATION_ID/members\